 REPORT Notifiable Diseases

-- As of 12/31/14, laboratories are required to report electronically to EPI and must include test method and results reference range.
+- As of 12/31/14, laboratories are required to report electronically to ID&O and must include test method and results reference range.
 Labs can no longer use the online REPORT Card to report notifiable diseases.
-Please call the Epidemiology Division at 1-800-338-8374 for further reporting instructions.
+Please call the Infectious Diseases & Outbreaks Division at 1-800-338-8374 for further reporting instructions.
 New!

 - Reporters cannot assume or delegate laboratories to report for them.

 - To report an Immediate, Urgent, or Standard Notification Notifiable Disease, please submit a REPORT Card.